mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 In order to put a simple image on a webpage, we use the `<img>` element.
 This is an empty element (meaning that it has no text content or closing tag) that requires a minimum of one attribute to be useful — src (sometimes spoken as its full title, source).
 The src attribute contains a path pointing to the image you want to embed in the page, which can be a relative or absolute URL, in the same way as href attribute values in `<a>` elements.

-> Note: You could read MDN's [A quick primer on URLs and paths](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks#A_quick_primer_on_URLs_and_paths) to refresh your memory on relative and absolute URLs before continuing.

 So for example, if your image is called `dinosaur.jpg`, and it sits in the same directory as your HTML page, you could embed the image like so:

 ```